sarazaky/Trending-YouTube-Video/README.md

 # Trending-YouTube-Video
-Interactive Dashboard using Dash and CSS on Movie Industry Trending YouTube Videos dataset
+Interactive Dashboard using Dash and CSS on Trending YouTube Videos dataset

 The dashboard shows the distribution of features, Correlation between them, count videos for different Time scales, Shows Views over time, and performs some statistics on videos categories